|Date of Birth||25 March 1977, Caracas, Venezuela|

 Mini Bio (1)

-Being the son of a soldier, living abroad with his family, learned several English, German, Italian and French, as well as his mother tongue, Spanish.
+Being the son of a soldier and living abroad with his family, he learned several English, German, Italian and French, as well as his mother tongue, Spanish.
 He studied Journalism (Comunicación Social) at the Andres Bello Catholic University, in Caracas.
 He began exploring his acting vocation, playing on several school made films.

 He was recognized as an actor after portraying "Cacique" in the popular venezuelan soap opera "Cosita Rica", aired through 2003 and 2004, lasting over 270 episodes.
 His debut as an international Hollywood actor was playing Choco, Domino Harvery's love interest in Tony Scott's Domino.